What is a Market Economy?

 - Encourages entrepreneurship and new ventures

-- Decrease state bureaucracy as some public sector activities can be taken over by private entities
+- Decreased state bureaucracy, as some public sector activities can be taken over by private entities

 - Inevitable periods of economic crisis due to the usual business cycle ebb and flow

-- Possible unemployment increase as compared to command economies
+- Possibly higher unemployment levels as compared to command economies

 - Possible exploitation of labor